annahake/HIVIA_TOOL/README.md

 snakemake -n --configfile config.yml --profile envs/snakemake/[cluster] --nolock

 ```
+This is a dry run (option -n).
+Remove the option -n to execute the workflow.
 ### Code for manuscript figures and tables
 The file `./notebooks/HIVIA.R` contains the code to produce all figures and tables and p-values in the paper.